DroidCare/dc/README.md

 ## Description
 For CZ2006 Software Engineering project at Nanyang Technological University (A.Y.
 2014-2015 semester 2).

+Front-end Android app can be found at [DroidCare](https://github.com/edocsss/DroidCare)

 ## Dependency
 * [klein.php](https://github.com/chriso/klein.php)

 ## REST API Documentation
-All return values are in JSON string format.
+All return values are in JSON string format, with two keys:
+* `status`: 1 on success, -1 otherwise
+* `message`: contains the error/success messages or data requested

 ### Request URL
 ```